 Data Science Courses

-For Fall Quarter of 2024, we are offering the following in-person and online courses and workshops in the following topics.
+For Winter Quarter of 2025, we are offering the following in-person and online courses and workshops in the following topics.
 Each course or workshop will have learning community sessions to extend your skills.

 For more information about courses, look at our Course Catalog